noubarhanno/dls-monorepo-boilerplate/README.md

 clone the repo and run `npm install` to install all the dependencies. and prepare your git hooks

+make sure to have Node version 16.\* installed.

 ## Understand this workspace

 ---